 Anything can be done mindfully.
 Walking, running, lifting a weight in the gym, yoga, brushing your teeth.

 Moving mindfully can be weird, particularly if you are so used to not thinking about your body and how it moves.

 Walking mindfully actually takes some practice.
-If you have never done it before, if you walk down Oxford Street in Central London, you are going to have a challenge not bumping into someone or feeling as thought it is impossible.
+If you have never done it before, if you walk down Oxford Street in Central London, you are going to have a challenge not bumping into someone.
 Instead, you would want to try this on a quiet walk, even just for a few steps to see how you get on.
 Rather than filling your walk to work or home with ‘to do list’ or ‘phone noise’, try this.

 I mean, that is an extensive amount to think about when just taking one step right?
 So you have to take quite a few steps to even process some of the questions above, let alone actually feel the feelings and feel completely mindful about your foot step.

 If you nail this and really focus on your foot, you are unlikely to be able to concentrate on your surroundings, hence, don’t do this in a busy place or when crossing a road!

 If you nail the basics in your foot and can be tolerant of all the sensations, do the same for your calf muscle, your knee, your thigh, your glute.
 You can think about any part of your body and connect to how it is feeling while you are walking.